golioth/docs/docs/device-management/5-ota/5-migrating-from-releases/README.md

 ## Moving devices to Cohorts

-As a device has to be part of a Cohort to receive Deployments, you can opt into the new workflow on a device-to-device basis.
+As a device has to be part of a Cohort to receive Deployments, you can opt into the new workflow on a per device basis.

 To make sure your migration from Releases to Cohorts doesn't trigger any accidental OTA updates, we recommend testing the new concept by moving a test